IlikeChooros/Micromaze/README.md

 Has customizable settings, in which you can set to your liking: spawn point and maze size.

-This game was made for esp32, display tft lcd 240x320 ILI9341 and PS2 thumbsitck.
+This game was made for esp32 with: display tft lcd 240x320 ILI9341 and PS2 thumbsitck.